Workday/canvas-kit/modules/_labs/pagination/react/README.md

 > Shows a box adjacent to the pagination bar where a page can be entered and is submitted when
 > 'Enter' key is pressed.

+#### goToLabel?: string

+> Determines the label next to the Go To box.
+Defaults to 'Go To'.
+Only usable while showGoTo is set
+> to true.

 #### customLabel?: (from: number, to: number, items: number, itemLabel: string) => string;

 > A function to build a custom label below the pagination bar.